Mehrshad-Taziki/Snake-and-Ladder/README.md

 # Snake-and-Ladder
-The final version of my Basic Programming course project.
+This is my Basic Programming course project which is an implementation of the game "Snake and Ladder" with some extended features and abilities.